evanwonisch/NanoNetsMF/README.md

 2. Due to theoretical advancements, I could see that LMF approximation lies in a simplified dummy-distribution to estimate expecation values.
 This approximation uses a probability distriubtion which, given its mean, assigns probability to the floor and ceiling value of the mean.

-It can be seen, that the output error current is positively correlated with error between LMF approximate distribution and the exact master equation distribution.
+3. It can be seen, that the output error current is positively correlated with error between LMF approximate distribution and the exact master equation distribution.

-## Second Order Meanfield
+## Second Order Meanfield (MF2)

 1. By a second order method, we could improve the match between MF-approximate distribution and real distribution to get better expectation values.
-Notably for expect(I**2) and so on..
+Notably for expect(I**2) and so on.

 2. It is seen, that the correct distribution obtained by master equation statisfies the equilibrium properties of the first two moments.

+3. The second order Meanfield for the single-electron-transistor is implemented and with it the discrete gaussian and Lawrence' distribution.
+Convergence is stable.
+Now need for evaluation of MF2 wrt.
+Master Equation, LMF.

+4. The 2nd order method is a great improvement

 ## Implementation of Master Equation